Connect with us

 This victory against UST not only exorcised the ghosts of that previous loss for Panique but also secured the second seed for NU in the stepladder.

-With this, the Lady Bulldogs gain much-needed rest and recovery, with two games set to be played before they return to the taraflex.
+With this, the Lady Bulldogs gain much-needed rest and recovery, with two games set to take place before they return to the Taraflex.

-UST and Far Eastern University will first battle for the fourth seed, with the winner advancing to face Adamson University in the stepladder quarterfinal.
+UST and Far Eastern University will first battle for the fourth seed.
+The winner then advances to face Adamson University in the stepladder quarterfinal.

 The back-to-back defending champions are now just one win away from returning to the Finals and continuing their pursuit of a third consecutive crown.